 During financial stress, it can be tempting to believe in a simple solution.
 However, anything claiming to cancel a mortgage instantly or remove the need to make payments should be treated with caution.
 The FCA has clearly warned that promissory notes do not work and may cause real financial harm1.

-If you have any questions about your mortgage or want help understanding the process, we are here to support you.
+If you have any questions about your mortgage or want help understanding the process, your mortgage broker are there to support you.

 Your home/property may be repossessed if you do not keep up repayments on a mortgage or other debt secured on it.

 There may be a fee for mortgage advice.
 The precise amount of the fee will depend upon your circumstances but will range from £xx to £xxx and this will be discussed and agreed with you at the earliest opportunity

+All the information in this article is correct as of the publish date 27th November 2025.
+The opinions expressed in this publication are those of the authors.
+The information provided in this article, including text, graphics and images does not, and is not intended to, substitute advice; instead, all information, content, and materials available in this article are for general informational purposes only.
+Information in this article may not constitute the most up-to-date legal or other information.

+Please be aware that by clicking on to any of the above links you are leaving our website.
+Please note that neither we nor HL Partnership Limited are responsible for the accuracy of the information contained within the linked site(s) accessible from this page.

 References: